-I am presently an assistant professor at the New School for Social Research/Eugene Lang College in History and an affiliate in the Design Studies MA program at Parsons the New School of Design.
+I am presently an assistant professor at the New School for Social Research/Eugene Lang College in History and an affiliate in the Culture and Media Studies Department and in the Design Studies MA program at Parsons the New School of Design.

-In my work, I study the histories of digital technologies, cybernetics, the human and social sciences, and design.
+In my work, I study the histories of digital technologies, cybernetics, the human and cognitive sciences, and design.
+I especially focus on histories of big data, interactivity, and ubiquitous computing.
 Here is a sampling of what I am currently up to:

 Songdo, South Korea.
 Image credit: Orit Halpern (2012)

 The results of these cross-pollinations between the arts, design, and social sciences has also impacted my choice of future research projects.
-I am currently developing two new projects.
+I am currently working on two new book projects.
 The first, titled Calculative Utopias, is an ethnography of digital infrastructures and a history of 'smart' territories and ubiquitous computing.
-Tracing a history of imaginaries and practices through a series of modern and contemporary case studies ranging from Le Corbusier's designs for Chandigarh, India, to contemporary "greenfield" smart cities in locations like Songdo, South Korea, the project interrogates the relationship between calculation, Utopia, technology, imaginaries of life, and urban form.
+Tracing a history of imaginaries and practices through a series of modern and contemporary case studies ranging from the TIROS satellite metereology system, to finance, to contemporary "greenfield" smart cities in locations like Songdo, South Korea and Eko Atlantic in Lagos, Nigeria, the project interrogates the relationship between calculation, Utopia, technology, imaginaries of life, and urban form.
 I seek to develop a historical and anthropological account of the transformation of space into algorithmic territory.
 I ask under what conditions can entire cities be understood as technological commodities, and what are the implications for the organization and administration of life in these domains?
 What do machine architectures look like?
 What does it mean to design spaces for and by computational machines?
 What types of futures are being envisioned in these spaces?
 How do they relate to other histories of urban form, measurement, economy, and administration of populations?
 The research is global in dimension; I will integrate archival work in corporate and design history at such locations as IBM, Cisco, and other leaders in urban planning and digital infrastructure provision with ethnography in the present of spaces such as the smart city development of Songdo, South Korea, where I have already worked.
 An article from this research appeared in Public Culture in March 2013.

 Strange Agency:A History of Post-War Intelligence